 How does it work?

-The Risk Accounting method generates three core risk metrics applied to the reporting categories typically used in management accounting including by organization, legal entity, product, customer, location and risk type.
+The Risk Accounting method generates three core risk metrics applied to the reporting categories typically used in management accounting – business line, cost centre, legal entity, product, customer, location and risk type.
 The three core risk metrics are:

 The Portfolio View